- Why Should I Carpool or Vanpool?

 - Third-party vans-A vanpool "vendor" leases the vanpool vehicle for a monthly fee that includes the vehicle operating cost, insurance, and maintenance.
 The vendor can contract directly with one or more employees.
 The monthly lease fee is paid by the group of users.

 - Employer-provided vans-The employer (or a group of employers) buys or leases vans for employees' commute use.
 The employer organizes the vanpool riders and insures and maintains the vehicles.
 The employer may charge a fee to ride in the van or subsidize the service.
-Check with your company's Human Resources department.
+Check with your company's Human Resources.

 It's easy and it's free.
 You can register online, or contact our office at (703) 746-4084.